EddyVerbruggen/cordova-plugin-googleplus/README.md

 - A: On Android you need to execute the `keytool` steps, see the installation instructions for details.

 ## 8. Changelog
+- 4.0.8: Fix for Android 6 where it would crash while asking for permission.
+Thx #166!
 - 4.0.7: Re-added a missing framework for iOS.
 Thx #168!
 - 4.0.6: Updated iOS GoogleSignIn SDK to 2.4.0.
 Thx #153!
 - 4.0.5: Fixed a broken import on iOS